MatthewLD/job-listings/README.md

 ## Configuration
 The application was developed by Java 11 in Spring Boot.
 You need to have Java 11 installed on your computer to run.

+IntelliJ IDEA 2021.3.3 Community Edition was used for development.

 ### How to run?
 Open a Command Line within "target" folder and type the following command:
 ```